andreasdh/Coding-for-the-Molecular-Sciences/README.md

 A practical introduction to Python programming, data handling, visualisation, statistics, and molecular-science applications.

-This repository contains an English-language adaptation of the introductory and data-handling parts of the Norwegian learning resource *Programmering i kjemi*.
 The material is intended for students and scientists in chemistry and related molecular sciences who want to use programming as a tool for scientific reasoning rather than as an end in itself.

 The online book covers: